 Besides the regular activities in Holland’s capital, such as taking a canal cruise, going to the best bars, visiting a real Amsterdam coffeeshop, and doing a Red Light District tour with a local guide, there’s also the Amsterdam Light Festival!
 Take a canal cruise and see the 30 different light artworks stretching over, or standing next to, Amsterdam’s historic canals.
 All the artworks are specially created for Amsterdam.
 We’ve also made a list of the 10 most unusual museums which should all be nice and warm inside.

 Amsterdam in December.
 Picture source: Amsterdam Light Festival

 The city is a lot less busy in December than in the warm summer months so if you don’t like crowds December is your month.
-Because it’s less busy hotel and Airbnb rates should also be lower.
+This is mainly between the 1st and the 19th of December.
+Because it’s less, busy hotel and Airbnb rates should also be lower.
 An added bonus is that you can experience this dazzling historic city with all the beautiful Christmas lights everywhere.

 Yes, it’s quite cold in December!
 Bring warm clothing with you, including a warm jacket, gloves and some headgear.
 The average temperature in December is around 4 °C (39 °F).